Addition via reduction algorithm on trigonal curves

 \subsection{Trigonal curves}

-On the base of $(n,s)$-forms with $n=3$ trigonal curves are classified into two families, see also \cite{bel00}: $(3,3m+1)$-curves of genera $3m$ denoted by $C^1$, and $(3,3m+2)$-curves of genera $3m+1$ denoted by $C^2$.
-Such a trigonal curve is defined by equation of the form
+We use the theory of $(n,s)$-curves to classify trigonal curves, see \cite{bel00}.
+There are two canonical types of trigonal curves: $(3,3\mFr+1)$-curves of genera $3\mFr$, denoted below by $\mathfrak{C}^1$, and $(3,3\mFr+2)$-curves of genera $3\mFr+1$, denoted by $\mathfrak{C}^2$.
+Let a trigonal curve be defined by the equation